We're updating our terminology in Jira

 Change Log

-Displays a list of issues from Jira.
-This list can be static or dynamic, automatically updating as the status of your issues change in Jira.
+Displays a list of work items from Jira.
+This list can be static or dynamic, automatically updating as the status of your work items change in Jira.

 Status Report